griffw00/griffw00/README.md

 ### Personal 🍄
 🎓 Currently obtaining a second degree in Computer Science (BCS) @UBC
 🎓 Class of 2023 - Microbiology and Immunology @UBC
-⚽️ In my free time, I enjoy soccer, swimming, going to the gym, and video games
+⚽️ In my free time, you'll catch me playing soccer, swimming, going to the gym, watching anime, or grinding video games

 ### Currently learning 👨‍💻
 Applied ML and Relational Databases